SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v4/how-to-upgrade.md

 ---
 id: how-to-upgrade
 title: Kubernetes Collection v4.0.0 - How to Upgrade
-sidebar_label: How to upgrade
+sidebar_label: How to Upgrade
-description: This page describes how to upgrade Kubernetes Collection to v4
+description: This page describes how to upgrade Kubernetes Collection to v4.
 ---

 ## Requirements